IOIO72/sphero-speedglow/README.md

 sphero-speedglow
 ================

-orbBasic script for Sphero 2 with light effect according to spheros speed
+orbBasic script for Sphero 2 with light effect according to sphero's speed

 # What it does